subpal/MLA/README.md

 # MLA
-Machine Learning and Algorithms Codes for BE IT
+Machine Learning and Algorithms Codes for BE IT.

 Codes are contributed by Varad and Stony.